 Note about Sequential Scheduling

 Sequential Scheduling was previously called sequential teaming.
-In the past, we used the term Sequential Teaming to refer to the practice of having one transcriber work alone for the first half of class/meeting, and then having a second transcriber come in and take over, as the first transcriber leaves.
-That mode of service provision is not true teaming, and is more accurately referred to as sequential scheduling.
+In the past, we used the term Sequential Teaming to refer to the practice of having one transcriber work alone for the first half of class/meeting and then having a second transcriber come in and take over, as the first transcriber leaves.
+That model of service provision is not true teaming and is more accurately referred to as sequential scheduling.

 The positive aspects of sequential scheduling are:

 - It can make providing full coverage of a class possible when personnel for traditional teaming for a long or difficult class are not available.

 - There are reduced immediate costs when only one transcriber is 'on the clock' at a time.

 Despite the two positive aspects of sequential scheduling, there are considerable negative aspects:

 - The second transcriber does not have the benefit of the background info from the first part of class, making quick understanding of content more difficult, and hurting the quality of service to the deaf reader.